The pros and cons of a subscription business model are:

 Subscription business has opportunities to innovate because of the ongoing relationship with its customers.
 This results in real-time feedback and usage data that helps improve services.
 For example, the FitOn fitness app increased its user retention by 15% in six months.
 Their company did this by continually updating workouts based on user feedback.
 This personal approach improves user satisfaction.
 And it sets the service apart in a tough market.

-Innovation can also lead to the creation of new product lines and improved user experiences.
+Innovation can create new product lines and improve user experiences.
 For instance, Book of the Month started offering personalized book recommendations.
 They did this after noticing that 60% of their users wanted tailored reading lists.
-This personalization strategy led to a 30% increase in subscriber engagement and a 10% rise in monthly subscriptions.
+This personalization strategy led to a 30% increase in subscriber engagement.
+Moreover, there has been a 10% uptick in monthly subscriptions.

 Pro: Subscription business speeds up payments

 Subscription businesses speed up payments through automated recurring billing.
-Businesses can avoid invoicing clients and waiting for payments each time a service is rendered.
+Businesses can avoid invoicing and waiting for payments after each service.
 Instead, they can set up automatic charges at regular intervals.
-Businesses that implement subscription billing see a 30% reduction in late payments within the first six months.
+Subscription billing reduces late payments by 30% in six months.
 This is because automation secures timely and reliable payment collections.

 Kaseya reports this efficiency results in a 30% reduction in billing-related administrative costs.
 Businesses with predictable recurring revenue can forecast their income more accurately.
 They can also plan for future investments or expansions.
 This predictability is helpful for service-based businesses.
 They might otherwise face fluctuating demand.